shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
+* Should Beacons be sent to a topic or sent to a Broadcast Address instead?
+* How does Router know whether a DatagramReq has the Router headers or not?
+We need to do the same thing for DTNAgent
 * How do we differentiate between a message sent to DtnAgent from Link and from Router?
 A message coming from Router won't have the PDU fields.
 Maybe we could use getRecipient field to discriminate between these two cases?
     * Where are the TTLs being decided?
 Does the Router add the TTLs to the DatagramReq before it sends it to DtnAgent?
 Or will the DtnAgent fill in the TTLs
 * Do we need a DtnReq/Ntf pair?